Teaching English in the Two-Year College

 See TETYC Guidelines for Writing Instructional Notes for information on submitting instructional notes.

-- Instructional Notes: short articles describing successful classroom approaches, 1,200–4,000 words (see guidelines for writing Instructional Notes);
+- Instructional Notes/What Works for Me: short articles describing successful classroom approaches and activities, 750–4,000 words (see guidelines for writing Instructional Notes);

 - Symposiums aim to bring together diverse voices on a common topic of interest to two-year college English teachers and may be from 2,000 to 4,000 words.
 Sample topics might be reflections on white papers or position statements from NCTE, TYCA, or CCCC; commentary on trends in the field; or responses to recent studies, research pieces, or policy reports.
 Writers interested in contributing a Symposium piece should submit a proposal through Editorial Manager (see below) that includes the suggested topic, names and short background on contributing writers, and a brief summary of the perspectives that the piece will offer.